So Many Books: How to Organize Your Homeschool Library

 Current curriculum organized on laundry room counter.

-There’s no one right way to get the job done, and I’ve heard a myriad of methods in our thirteen years using Sonlight.
-The key is to find a system that works well for your family, one that that allows you to easily find the books you need when they’re scheduled in your Instructor's Guide (IG).
+There’s not one "right way" to get the job done.
+In fact, I’ve heard a myriad of methods in our thirteen years using Sonlight.
+The key is to find a system that works for your family.
+A system that allows you to easily find the books scheduled in your Instructor's Guide (IG).

 • Space—The amount of room you have available for books determines how many you keep and where they’ll go.

-• Convenience— All students and adults need to easily access books, while possibly making them inaccessible to very young children and/or pets.
+• Convenience—Everyone can easily access books, while at the same time making them inaccessible to very young children and pets.

 Some Books or All the Books

-For many years we had shelf space only for the current year’s books.
-The books one child had finished and the next child wasn’t ready for went in clear totes that were stored in closets or garages.
-I labeled each box with what History / Bible / Literature, Science, or Language Arts program was stored inside.
+For many years, we reserved shelf space only for the current year’s books.
+We stored unused books in clear totes and kept them in closets or garages.
+I labeled each box with the History/Bible/Literature, Science, or Language Arts program it contained.

-Our current home has a floor to ceiling shelf that’s several feet wide, allowing us to have access to all of our school books constantly.
+Our current home has a floor-to-ceiling shelf that’s several feet wide, giving us access to all of our school books.
 (Yay!)

 massive bookshelf for years of Sonlight homeschool curriculum